-Eligibility Requirements Projects That Are Not Eligible Please check each box to indicate acceptance of the eligibility requirement.
+Please check each box to indicate acceptance of the eligibility requirement.
 Work that does not comply with the eligibility requirements is subject to reduction or retraction of award.
-The following types of Projects or Properties are not eligible for the Downtown Façade Grant Program: All projects must be located within the established Central Business District (see attached map) Projects/work completed prior to the last funding year (generally before April of the prior year) ☐ All work must be done on a street facing side of Tax delinquent property an existing building Property whose owner has any other tax delinquent property All work must be done on the exterior of the building and result in a publicly visible Tax Exempt Property improvement.
-Property in litigation The Building may be Existing or New Construction ("New" is a completely new Property in condemnation or receivership structure on a clear site completed within the grant period) National Franchises or Retail Chain Stores All work must be in compliance with approved Building and Fire Codes Work on the rear or unseen roof of the building is not eligible for a façade grant.
-All work must be appropriate according to the Downtown Façade Grant Program's design guidelines.
-Downtown Façade Grant funds cannot be used to correct outstanding code violations, for property damaged by collision, acts of nature or occurrences covered by insurance.
+All projects must be located within the established Central Business District (see attached map) ☐ All work must be done on a street facing side of an existing building All work must be done on the exterior of the building and result in a publicly visible improvement.
+The Building may be Existing or New Construction ("New" is a completely new structure on a clear site completed within the grant period) All work must be in compliance with approved Building and Fire Codes All work must be appropriate according to the Downtown Façade Grant Program's design quidelines.
 Project Cost must exceed \$1,000 to be considered for a façade grant.
-Landscaping, Fences & Gates not integral to the façade of the building \Box Live and work studios should be classified as a Security systems commercial or mixed use building.
+Live and work studios should be classified as a commercial or mixed use building.
 Staff will conduct a site visit.
-Air Conditioning and Heating Upgrades Routine maintenance such as painting, Vinyl Awnings masonry, signage and lighting must be part of a larger renovation project.
-Interior tenant finish or other interior work New construction projects are eligible to apply Individual signage that is not part of a larger façade improvement project for enhancements to the original design including upgraded materials, etc. Residential projects with no commercial component Property owner must agree to maintain the property upon completion of the work.
+Routine maintenance such as painting, masonry, signage and lighting must be part of a larger renovation project.
+New construction projects are eligible to apply for enhancements to the original design including upgraded materials, etc. Property owner must agree to maintain the property upon completion of the work.